How to Turn Your Christian Counseling Degree Into a Thriving Practice

 These are only a few basic suggestions and other “challenges” will surface as you grow.
 Be selective about getting help in the areas you need it.
 Be careful about spending excessive money on advertising.
 You can pour in dollars and see very little return unless you know what you are doing.

-If the Lord has called you to do this, He will give you with vision, wisdom and tactics to be successful.
+If the Lord has called you to do this, He will give you vision, wisdom, and tactics to be successful.
 You will make mistakes but learn from them and press on.